Medical & Pharmaceutical Gaskets & Seals

 Australia's regulatory body for therapeutic goods.
 Manufacturing facilities must comply with the Australian Code of Good Manufacturing Practice (cGMP), which aligns with PIC/S guidelines.
 Our batch-traceable documentation packs are formatted to support TGA audit requirements.

 Manufacture of sterile medicinal products.
-The 2023 revision strengthened requirements for contamination control strategy, including sealing integrity of cleanrooms, isolators, and HVAC systems.
+The revised Annex 1 (published 2022, in operation from August 2023) strengthened requirements for contamination control strategy, including sealing integrity of cleanrooms, isolators, and HVAC systems.
 Relevant for Australian manufacturers exporting to the EU.

 ISO 14644-1:2015